Consumer protection measures

 2. Before the contract is signed, if the building work is likely to cost $30,000 or more (including GST) or if the client requests it, you must provide:

-- the standard checklist
+- The Consumer protection standard checklist [PDF 60KB]

 4. You must fix any defects you’ve been told about in writing within 12 months of the work being completed.